melizari/BidMachine-Ad-Exchange/README.md

 Depending on environment and platform, deploy can be performed in various ways:

-1. via docker-compose (APIv3) in Docker SWARM cluster or on standalone Docker-hosts;
+1. via docker-compose (APIv3) in Docker SWARM cluster or on standalone Docker-hosts
 2. via kubectl to k8s
 3. via ansible (with k8s module) to k8s
 4. via helm or werf to k8s
 5. via dcos-cli to DCOS

-6. via plugins or extentions of CI/CD-solution to any orchestrator (k8s, DCOS, nomad)
+6. via plugins or extentions of CI/CD-solution to any orchestrator (k8s, DCOS, nomad) ​

-​

 Example of deploy of one application (auction-gateway) with Jenkins and ansible.